 Elected by its members, the Board of Directors determines the policies and actions of the DC Chapter of SLA.
-For detailed descriptions of the duties of the DC/SLA Board, please check out the Chapter Manual.

 Immediate Past President

 The office of Immediate Past President is the final year of a three year commitment to the Chapter Offices of President-Elect, President, and Immediate Past President.
 The Immediate Past President is available for consultation concerning the management of Chapter business and carries out special projects and assignments as designated by the Chapter President or recommended by the Executive Board.
 The Immediate Past President also acts as Chair of the Nominations Committee.

 The Chapter Treasurer is responsible for maintaining all financial records and carrying out all financial transactions for the Chapter.
 The Treasurer makes deposits, pays bills, balances bank statements, prepares monthly reports for Board meetings, and prepares the Chapter’s annual budget and the twice-yearly financial statements sent to SLA.
 He/she ensures that the Chapter financial records are audited every January by the Chapter Auditor.
 The Treasurer serves the first year as Assistant Treasurer/Treasurer-Elect and as Treasurer in the last two years.